 Important air bag recall please check to see if your vehicle is on the list.
 Click here for more information.

-Fire Chief Tom LaRue along with Deputy Chief Steve Sturgeon leads 30 volunteers and 12 full time firefighters into the call of duty.
-The firehouse is equipped with 2-Class A engines, 1-75’ aerial, 1-grass rig, 1-hose truck and 1-command vehicle and 2-thermal imagers.
-You can count on our first response team to provide fire protection, BLS non-transport ambulance service, HAZ-MAT, rescue, fire prevention and code enforcements.
-The Columbia City Fire Department also serves the City by appearing at area schools for fire safety training, fire prevention and “stop, drop and roll”
+Fire Chief Tom LaRue along with Deputy Chief Steve Sturgeon leads a combination department of 23 volunteers and 14 full-time firefighters into the call of duty.
+The firehouse is equipped with 2 Class A engines, 1- 75’ aerial, 1 grass rig, 1 hose truck, 1 command vehicle, and 2 thermal imagers.
+You can count on our first response team to provide fire protection, BLS non-transport ambulance service, HAZ-MAT, rescue, fire prevention, and code enforcement.

 To provide excellent life safety to the community by; aggressively enforcing modern fire prevention codes and laws, effectively educating the public of its role in fire safety, safely and efficiently extinguishing fires, providing emergency medical, hazardous material and other services consistent with the role of a modern fire department